metavalent/metavalent.github.io/_drafts/2021-04-10-08-54-38-Machines-Of-Loving-Grace.md

 ---
-title: 'This Means War - All Watched Over by Machines of Loving Grace'
+title: 'If This Means War - All Watched Over by Machines of Loving Grace'
 created: 2021-04-10T08:54:38-07:00
-modified: 2021-04-10T09:01:43-07:00
+modified: 2021-04-10T09:09:41-07:00
 ---

+If this means war.

-No. I will not join your war.
+I will not join.

 I have tried, been tried, and forced to decide.